Skip to content

 Let’s get into it!

-What is Concentration Normalization?
+What is concentration normalization?

-The goal is simple: take a list of samples and make them all the same concentration or volume.
+The goal is simple: Take a list of samples and make them all the same concentration or volume.
 In other words, concentration normalization is where you dilute an entire set of samples so that they're the same concentration, typically before using them for something else later on.

 This is often a prerequisite for getting reliable high-quality data.
 Common applications include steps in next-generation sequencing, cDNA synthesis, qPCR/dPCR, or various protein assays.

 When you work in a lab, it’s a ‘bread and butter’ protocol—one you’ll run fairly often.
 But it’s also one of the harder, more tedious things to get right 100% of the time.
-And that’s a problem.

-Why is Concentration Normalization so Hard?
+Why is concentration normalization so hard?

 Any scientist dreads normalizing samples, especially in large numbers.
-Here’s why:

 • Every sample needs a different pipetting volume, down to 0.01 uL, which can be nerve-wracking and tiring to get right each and every time

-• Dealing with samples in plates makes it really hard (if not impossible!) to check which samples have already been normalized
+• Dealing with samples in plates makes it really hard (if not impossible) to check which samples have already been normalized

 • It takes a long time and needs constant focus, which is difficult in busy, distraction-filled lab environments

-All things considered, it’s an error-prone, cumbersome, and tiring piece of work.
 The worst part?
 If you get something wrong, you likely won’t know about it until you get further on in your work.
-And that can only mean one thing: starting from scratch.
+And that can only mean one thing: Starting from scratch.

-What’s better than normalizing samples yourself?
-Getting a robot to do it.
 Trouble is, writing the code you need to do this can be difficult, time-consuming, or just not something you’re able to do.
 Isn’t it better to spend more time working on the science itself, anyway?
-We think so.
-Our secret weapon here is, of course, the Synthace platform.

 A synthace workflow showing how to normalize concentration of samples

-Making the above workflow takes only a few minutes.
 You can simulate these steps in advance but, when you hit ‘schedule’ to run it in your lab, this is when the magic really happens.
-Here’s what the Synthace platform does:

 • Automatically calculates your required dilutions